arribada/SMARTConnect/README.md

 Additionally, in order to use this certificate you must add an alias to your host file so that the IP address of the hosting machine is usable with the certificate.

+Edit the system host file to link the certificate hostname to the correct IP C:\Windows\System32\drivers\etc\hosts
-Open a Notepad as Administrator and open the file located at C:\Windows\System32\drivers\etc\hosts Append the following two lines to the file
+Append the following two lines to the file

 ```